-Waste going to a solid waste landfill must meet criteria for that landfill.
+Waste going to a solid waste landfill must meet the criteria for that landfill.
 No liquids or hazardous material may go there.
-Hazardous waste is sent to a hazardous waste treatment facility before it is disposed as a hazardous waste.
+Hazardous waste is sent to a hazardous waste treatment facility before being disposed of as hazardous waste.

 There is documentation involved.

 Disposing Solid Waste

 Solid wastes, trash, and recyclables are the most common types of waste in the healthcare industry.
 These include non-contaminated PPE, which end up in a landfill, or packaging materials, which often end up at a recycling facility.

 You should work closely with your waste hauler and disposal facility to determine how to evaluate, profile and deliver solid waste generated at your facility.

 Infectious, radiological, hazardous, or universal wastes are not classified as solid wastes.
 They must first be sent to licensed facilities for treatment before disposal.

 The WI DNR recommends that nonhazardous pharmaceuticals should be disposed of by appropriately authorized incineration.
 This is regardless of their classification as hazardous or solid waste.